 The key to a successful recovery is finding the best detox and rehab program for your needs.
 With the right support, you can have a healthy and successful detox process with interventions such as medication and devices that can minimize withdrawal symptoms.2 This article will teach you exactly what to expect when you call a detox or rehab hotline and teach you when it’s appropriate to call.

-Withdrawal and detox helplines are for anyone who is struggling with addiction or experiencing withdrawal symptoms.
-It doesn’t matter what kind of substances you are addicted to; these helplines are available to you anytime to help guide you toward a path of recovery.
+Withdrawal and detox hotlines are for anyone who is struggling with addiction or experiencing withdrawal symptoms.
+It doesn’t matter what kind of substances you are addicted to; these hotlines are available to you anytime to help guide you toward a path of recovery.

-Helplines are also for family members and friends of people who are struggling with addiction or withdrawal.
+Hotlines are also for family members and friends of people who are struggling with addiction or withdrawal.
 Loving someone with an addiction problem can leave you feeling hopeless, helpless, and discouraged.
-Calling a helpline is one way to empower yourself by getting the information you need to support your loved one’s recovery.
+Calling a hotline is one way to empower yourself by getting the information you need to support your loved one’s recovery.
 You don’t have to watch him or her suffer.

 AAC admissions navigators have personal experience with addiction; some of them are in recovery themselves and others have loved ones who struggled with addiction.
 They are trained and fully committed to making you feel comfortable so you can receive the support you need.
 They understand that addiction is a disease and can relate to the struggles and challenges you face.
 Not only will they listen, they will also help you develop an action plan to address your needs.

 Admissions Navigators at American Addiction Centers

 Addiction doesn’t wait and neither should you.
 The best time to call is right now.
 The longer your addiction continues, the greater your risk of developing new problems and worsening existing ones.
 Those who struggle with addiction have a high likelihood of experiencing relationship, health, behavioral, occupational, and emotional problems.
 The sooner you reach out for help, the sooner you can begin to change the trajectory of your life.